 In seven seasons as head coach, Greg Frady has established an unprecedented pattern of winning within the Georgia State baseball organization.
 Since he was named head coach in June 2006, he has worked to build the GSU program in every area and now has the Panthers poised for a successful transition into the Sun Belt Conference in 2013-14.

-Frady boasts the highest winning percentage of any coach in school history (.558) with a 193-152-1 record, turning the Panthers into national contenders in his six-year tenure.
+Georgia State's eighth head coach, Frady boasts the highest winning percentage of any coach in school history (.568) with a 228-173-1 record.
 He trails only Mike Hurst, who finished his Panther career in 2006 with 293 career wins, for the most victories in school history.